FAQ's

 Why doesn’t Sewer View handle the maintenance or repairs?

 We believe it’s in the best interest of homebuyers to retain an unbiased provider for a sewer line inspection.
 Sewer View doesn’t perform repairs or maintenance so we have no financial interest in recommending unnecessary service.
 And we don’t get ‘kickbacks’ for suggesting local providers of good reputation for our clients.
 This independence is essential in delivering accurate, reliable reports our customers can trust.
-We recognize that many providers in the market use sewer line inspections as a means to drive business for their plumbing shop.
-Some even offer deep discounts on inspections and ‘earn back’ the money by recommending unneeded services.
-We simply don’t agree with this approach.

 Is a sewer line inspection only for older homes?